 The big list of healthy and eco-friendly Halloween ideas !

 Halloween is such a controversial topic!!
 You either love it or you hate it.
+Either way I hope you find this big list of healthy and eco-friendly Halloween ideas useful.

 My kids loved dressing up for parties, but we never went door to door because it wasn’t really a thing ten years ago!
 These days it is fast becoming a very popular celebration.